 - Our support model is designed to provide quality service to those who purchase a recommended model.

 - CCIT has negotiated special pricing for the recommended laptops.
-Clemson software can be installed online using CCIT Software Center or CCIT Mac installers.
-If at any time, your operating system stops working on your Windows laptop, it can be totally re-imaged at the CCIT Support Center.
+Clemson software can be installed online using the Company Portal for Windows laptops or the CCIT Mac installers for Mac laptops.
+If at any time, your operating system stops working on your Windows laptop, it can be reset at the CCIT Support Center.
 For a listing of additional available software, check our web site.

 - All recommended Windows laptops include a four year warranty + four year accidental damage coverage.
 Note: the warranty only covers the battery for 1 year, and the accidental damage coverage DOES NOT cover damage to the charger nor does it cover theft, fire, or loss.